Healthcare Training Institute

 As you know, being in a battering relationship often

 causes feelings of guilt and responsibility for the abuser's behavior or problems.
+You are aware that she truly believes she deserves to be kicked, punched, thrown to

 the floor, or what ever other physical acting-out violence her battering partner